 Free book appraisals can help the book collector get an idea of how much a particular book is worth.
 These appraisals are often based on what similar books have sold for on auction sites like eBay.
-Because of this the actual value of the book may differ.
+Because of this, the actual value of the book may differ.

 Finding Low Cost and Free Book Appraisals

-If you would like to get a free appraisal, and you realize that it may not be the most accurate appraisal ever, then there are a few places you can try:
+If you would like to get a free appraisal and you realize that it may not be the most accurate appraisal ever, then there are a few places you can try:

-Do Your Own Research
+Do Your Own Research on Book Values

-You can often do your own appraisals and get as accurate an evaluation as when you try to get free book appraisals.
+You can often do your own informal old book appraisals and get as accurate an evaluation as when you try to get free book appraisals.
 You will just need to take some time and do a little research.
 You will quite likely be using the same venues of information as the appraiser.

-- A book from the mid 1800s is not considered "old".
+- A book from the mid 1800s is not considered "old."
 Furthermore, just because a book is old does not make it valuable.
 For example, old family Bibles from the 1700s really are quite common and lower priced than you might think.

-You Might Not Want a Free Appraisal
+You Might Not Want a Free Book Appraisal

 The old saying that you get what you pay for holds true in appraisals as well.
 While it is very possible to get a ballpark figure, a free appraisal should not be taken too seriously.
 Here is why: